pashsunuwar/pashsunuwar/README.md

 - 👋 Hi, I’m @pashsunuwar
 - 👀 I’m interested in Machine Learning, data visualisations and cloud computing
 - 🌱 I’m currently learning Linear Regression Model
-- 💞️ I’m looking to collaborate on anything that challenges me to look for meaning in data, whetrher numerical or narrative.
+- 💞️ I’m looking to collaborate on anything that challenges me to look for meaning in data, whether numerical or narrative.
 Patterns, Insights, Answers.
 These are the things I prefer to look for.
 - 📫 How to reach me ...

 <!---